Introduction: DIY - How to Winterize a Pressure Washer

 The first step is to assemble the funnel to make it connect to the pressure washer's inlet.

-As you can see from the pictures, I used an automotive funnel which was perfect for this application since it can hold around one liter (a quarter gallon) of solution and has a filter (To avoid debris getting in the pump.
-You wouldn't imagine how much junk it catches) .
-My pressure washers also have quick connector attachments, so I needed one of those for it.
+As you can see from the pictures, I used an automotive funnel which was perfect for this application since it can hold around one liter (a quarter gallon) of solution and has a filter (to avoid debris getting in the pump).
+Both my pressure washers also have quick connector attachments, so I needed one of those for it.
 And to keep the liquid inside the funnel's hose from being wasted, I put a shut off at the very end.

 Depending on you're application, assemble it however is suitable for your needs.